SevarMammedova/test/README.md

 # How to Use

-Here’s a simple and slightly detailed guide to help you use the application:

 1. **Open the Application**
    - Locate the executable file (`.exe`) on your computer and double-click it to launch the program.